-Capital management plays a central role in managing risk to protect the interests of the Company's policyholders and shareholder and satisfy the regulator.
+Capital management plays a central role in managing risk to protect the interests of the Company's policyholders and shareholder and to satisfy the regulator.
 The Board of Directors and management are committed to ensuring that capital is effectively managed.
-The Company monitors its capital position on a continuous basis to ensure that its level of capital remains above the Reserve Bank of New Zealand's Minimum Solvency Capital.
+The Company monitors its capital position on a continuous basis to ensure that its level of capital remains above the Minimum Solvency Capital required by the Reserve Bank of New Zealand.